Rmarieta/flask-nginx-psql/README.md

 # Scalable and Secure Containerized Backend

-Repository to test a backend architecture that can be spun up on AWS Elastic Beanstalk or on any device with Docker installed.
+Repository to test a backend architecture that can be spin up on AWS Elastic Beanstalk or on any device with Docker installed.

 The backend consists in: